cassioneri/calendar/README.md

 [[5]](http://quick-bench.com/mCJ8dbzevMX0ssfee4mfgx4IMbA) and
 [[6]](http://quick-bench.com/N49JDfWYLmAPYPdJyuiTHFiWrVo).)

+`is_leap_year`: Neri_mcomp is 3.3x faster than Hinnant.
+Neri_mod is 2x faster than Hinnant.

+`last_day_of_month`: Neri is 1x faster than Boost and 1x faster than Hinnant.

+`to_rata_die`: Neri is 2.3x faster than GLIBC, 2x faster than .NET, 1.7x fater than boost, 1.5x
+faster than Hinnant and 1.3x faster than Baum.

+`to_date`: Neri is 5.1x faster than GLIBC, 2.2x faster than .NET, 2.1x faster than boost, 1.8x
+faster than Hinnant and 1.3x faster than Baum.

 **Disclaimer**: Benchmarks above compare implementations as of 2020-May-02.
-They have been slightly edited, mainly to get consistent function signatures across implementations.
+They have been edited, mainly to get consistent function signatures across implementations.
 Storage types for years, months, days and day counts might have been changed for closer compliance with C++20 requirements.
+Some original implementations deal with time and for this benchmark we have used simplified versions that only deals with dates.

 Tests show correctness and compliance with the C++ Standard, that is, the algorithms are strictly increasing 1-to-1 maps between dates in [-32768-Jan-01, 32767-Dec-31] and day counts in [-12687794,